Maskin Meets Abreu and Matsushima: Appendix

-Then, Claims \ref{1st} and \ref{pc1} hold with exactly the same proof.
-Again, we denote the true state by $\theta $ and (by Claim \ref{pc1}) the common state announced in the agents' second report by $\tilde{\theta}$.
-In the following, we establish Claim \ref{pc2C}\ as the counterpart of Claim \ref{pc2} in Theorem \ref{Nash} in the modified mechanism above.
+We now observe that Claims \ref{1st} and \ref{pc1} used in the proof of Theorem \ref{Nash} hold with exactly the same proof.
+As we did in the proof of Theorem \ref{Nash}, by Claim \ref{pc1}, we denote the common state announced in the agents' second report by $\tilde{\theta}$.
+In the following, we establish Claim \ref{pc2C}\ as the counterpart of Claim \ref {pc2} used in the proof of Theorem \ref{Nash} in the modified mechanism introduced above.